 · Football tournament for junior school

-Enniskillen Royal Grammar School is a new academically selective voluntary grammar school opening on 1 September 2016.
+Enniskillen Royal Grammar School is a new academically selective voluntary grammar school that opened on 1 September 2016.

-Enniskillen Royal Grammar School will be co-educational and non-denominational.
+Enniskillen Royal Grammar School is co-educational and non-denominational.

 18 January, 2019